hongyi18/UnitConversion/README.md

 **Note:** If the installation/update fails, please try again or check your internet connection by following the guide [Troubleshooting Internet Connectivity Problems](https://reference.wolfram.com/language/tutorial/TroubleshootingInternetConnectivity.html).

 ## Tutorial
 Please follow the Mathematica notebook [Get started on UnitConversion.nb](https://github.com/hongyi18/UnitConversion/blob/main/Get%20started%20on%20UnitConversion.nb) for a 3-minute tutorial.
+There is also useful information about customizing the package in the 2-page note [arXiv: ]().

 ## Cheatsheet
 - `Join[$BaseUnits, Keys@$Units]`: Print the full list of the symbols of named units.